grantcarthew/notes-google-cloud-architect/Compute/Compute Engine.md

 * High throughput to storage at no extra cost.
 * Custom machine types allow you to only pay for what you need.

+## Points of Interest

+* Windows virtual machines require you to set a username and password.
+* Configuration management options include:
+  * Startup script for Compute instances.
+  * Google Cloud Deployment Manager.
+  * Open-source tools such as Pupper, Chef, Salt, and Ansible.